-- Lump sum payment payable to your beneficiary; - Lump sum payment payable to your beneficiary's inherited IRA with a rollover institution; or - Installment distributions as follows: - If your date of death was after December 31, 2019, an individual beneficiary can elect installments at any frequency (monthly, quarterly, semi-annual or annual) ending no later than 10 years following the date of your death.
-The beneficiary would make a separate installment election rather than continuing your original installments. - If your date of death was before January 1, 2020, an individual beneficiary can continue installments over the period you originally elected.
+- Lump sum payment payable to your beneficiary; - Lump sum payment payable to your beneficiary's inherited IRA with a rollover institution; or - Installment distributions as follows: - If your date of death was after December 31, 2019, an individual non-spouse beneficiary can elect installments at any frequency (monthly, quarterly, semi-annual or annual) ending no later than 10 years following the date of your death.
+The beneficiary would make a separate installment election rather than continuing your original installments.
+A spousal beneficiary can continue installments over the period that you originally elected. - If your date of death was before January 1, 2020, an individual beneficiary can continue installments over the period you originally elected.
 New installment elections would not be permitted.